 Chamonix – Arrive in Europe and transfer by train or airport shuttle to Chamonix, France, the stylish mountaineering village at the base of Mont Blanc.

 The trip is easy and very scenic.
 If you arrive early, you might consider a couple days on your own in Chamonix at the start of the trip.
 Relax in the evening at our cozy village hotel.
-Dinner is not included in Chamonix, but can be left off if you’d like to explore on your own.
+Dinner is included in Chamonix, but can be left off if you’d like to explore on your own.
 There are a lot of superb options, and we will give you a list of some of our favorite restaurants in town.

 Col de la Forclaz – On your first hiking day of the tour, cross the Col de Balme into Switzerland, with sweeping views of Mont Blanc and the Chamonix valley.